Want to follow along with this writing? Sign up Today, it's free and easy

 Note: I liked working around the word limit, It really helped me cut out the fluffy stuff!
 Enjoy!

-5 months ago Laina Van Wingerden said:
+about 1 year ago Laina Van Wingerden said:

 I totally wanted to hit the heart and laugh button again :) *mentally clicks them about 10 times each* I'm going to be drooling over Asian guys here pretty soon, you silly thing :P Gah!
 This is adorable!
 I love it!!

-10 months ago Jane A. Blackwood said:
+over 1 year ago Jane A. Blackwood said:

 I love this!
 Brilliant job.
 Good luck with the contest.